Jallermax/knowledge-nexus/README.md

 </br>

 > ⚠️ Current cache limitations:
-> - **Notion-API cache:** Designed for session scope caching, using FS cache with long TTL will prevent from fetching updated pages
+> - **Notion-API cache:** Designed for session scope caching, using FS cache with long TTL will prevent fetching updated pages
 > - **Processed pages and links cache:** Designed for rapid test and development.
-Prevents sync of removing of already processed and cached pages and links from graph
+Prevents sync or removal of already processed and cached pages and links from the graph

 ## 🌟 Project Overview